primiano/perfetto-docs/docs/concepts/config.md

 Start triggers allow activating a tracing session only after some significant event has happened.
-Passing a trace config that has `START_TRACING` trigger causes the tracing session to stay idle (i.e. not recordi any data) until either the trigger is hit or the `duration_ms` timeout is hit.
+Passing a trace config that has `START_TRACING` trigger causes the tracing session to stay idle (i.e. not recording any data) until either the trigger is hit or the `duration_ms` timeout is hit.

 Example config: